ljishen/rocksdbjni-rmi/README.md

 java -jar target/rocksdbjni-rmi-0.0.0.6-SNAPSHOT.jar [port] [hostname]
 ```

 The `port` and `hostname` are used to run the RMI registry in the server JVM.
 The default port is `1099`, and the default hostname is `localhost` if the corresponding parameter is not specified.
-Note that the `hostname` is the hostname or IP of the local machine, and it should be reachable from the client program who wants to connect to the RMI registry.
+Note that the `hostname` is the hostname or IP of the local machine, and it should be reachable from the client program (e.g., YCSB) who wants to connect to the RMI registry.

 ## Working with YCSB